Manhunter (film): Plot

 The FBI decodes Lecktor's coded message to the Tooth Fairy: it is Graham's home address with an instruction to kill Graham and his family.
 Graham rushes home to find his family safe but terrified.
 After the FBI moves Graham's family to a safe house, he explains to his son Kevin why he retired previously.

 At his job in a St. Louis film lab, Francis Dollarhyde—the Tooth Fairy—approaches a blind co-worker, Reba McClane, and offers her a ride home.
 They go to Dollarhyde's home, where Reba is oblivious to the fact that Dollarhyde is watching home-movie footage of his planned next victims.
-She kisses him and they have sex.
 The following night, Graham realizes the Tooth Fairy's murders are driven by a desire for acceptance.
-Meanwhile, Dollarhyde watches as Reba is escorted home by another co-worker.
-He murders the man and abducts Reba.
+Meanwhile, Dollarhyde watches Reba being escorted home by another co-worker.
+Misinterpreting their interaction, he murders the man and abducts Reba.

-Searching for a connection between the murdered families, Graham realizes that the killer must have seen their home movies; he brought bolt cutters to a home with a padlock in a home video.
+Searching for a connection between the murdered families, Graham realizes that the killer must have seen their home movies; he brought bolt cutters to a home that had a padlock in a home video which had since been removed.
 Graham and Crawford identify the lab in St. Louis where the films were processed.
-After determining which employees have seen these films, he and Crawford travel with a police escort to Dollarhyde's home.
-Inside, Dollarhyde prepares to kill Reba with a piece of glass, while police assemble.
+After determining which employees matched the killer's description, he and Crawford travel with a police escort to Dollarhyde's home.
+Inside, Dollarhyde prepares to kill Reba with a piece of glass.
 Seeing that Dollarhyde has someone with him, Graham lunges through a window.
-He is subdued by Dollarhyde, who retrieves a shotgun and shoots two police officers.
-Wounded in the firefight, Dollarhyde returns to the kitchen, where he is shot and killed by Graham.
-Graham, Reba, and Crawford are tended to by paramedics and Graham returns home to his family.
+He is subdued by Dollarhyde, who retrieves a shotgun and shoots two police officers and injures Crawford.
+Wounded in the firefight, Dollarhyde returns to the kitchen, where he is killed by Graham.
+Reba, Graham, and Crawford are tended to by paramedics, and Graham returns home to his family.